-An SEO term that describes the engagement activities on social media like shares, votes, pins, views etc. It is not quite clear if they influence ranking, but they for sure increase the likelihood that a website will be cited increasing the number of backlinks and improving brand authority.
+An SEO term that describes the engagement activities on social media like shares, votes, pins, views, etc. It is not quite clear if engagement signals from social networks influence ranking, but they for sure increase the likelihood that a website will be cited increasing the number of backlinks and improving brand authority.

 A content syndication method where we distribute the content we made to social media sites in order to increase audience reach and create a buzz.

 📖 What is Splash Page?